 Jax: (He leans back in his chair.)
 My interest is piqued.
 Fire away, Miss Locker.

-Nicole: Give the readers one good reason why they should read yours and Perla’s story, Tragedy and Desire.
+Nicole: Give the readers one good reason why they should read yours and Perla’s story, Dangerous Desire.

 Jax: One good reason?
 I can do better than that.
 I’ll give you three.

 Nicole: (Smiles and nods for him to proceed.)

 Jax: One – because if they don’t read it, they’ll never know what happened on the couch you’re sitting on right now.